Kitchen Food Storage Tips

 Ideally, choose a few large cabinets close to your refrigerator and stove.
 Most kitchens have a lot of cabinets and drawers, but they are usually a chaotic mess.
 You buy marinara sauce, just to find three jars hidden behind the olive oil.
 The solution?

-In my pantry, I put crackers, chips, and other snack foods on the highest shelf not easily in reach; cereal and other breakfast items on the second shelf.
-Pasta, pasta sauces, and boxed pasta and rice mixes on the third shelf; canned vegetables and fruit on the fourth; and soups and canned beans on the bottom.
+In my pantry, I put crackers, chips, and other snacks on the highest shelf that are not easily reached; cereal and other breakfast items are on the second shelf.

 This way, I can tell at a glance what I have and what I need to buy.
 If there's no oatmeal on the second shelf, I know there is no oatmeal in the house.